azutoolkit/schema/README.md

   property childrens_ages : Array(Int32)

   validation do
+    # To use a custom validator, this will enable the predicate `unique_record`
+    # which is derived from the class name minus `validator`
     use UniqueRecordValidator

     # Use the `custom` class name predicate as follow
     validate email, match: /\w+@\w+\.\w{2,3}/, message: "Email must be valid!", unique_record: true validate name, size: (1..20)